Millie Small: Later life

-In 1987, during a rare interview with Thames News, it was revealed that Small was destitute and had taken to living in a hostel with her toddler daughter Jaelee.
+In 1987, during a rare interview with Thames News, it was revealed that Small was penniless and had taken to living in a hostel with her toddler daughter Jaelee.
 In November 1987, she made a rare public appearance in Jamaica to receive the Medal of Appreciation from Prime Minister Edward Seaga.
 In 2006, she was said to be making new recordings after some years spent writing, painting, and raising her daughter.

 On 6 August 2011, the 49th anniversary of Jamaica's independence, the Governor-General made Small a Commander in the Order of Distinction for her contribution to the Jamaican music industry.
 The award was accepted on her behalf by Seaga.
 In July 2012, she again stated that she had been recording again and planned to perform in Jamaica for the first time in over 40 years.

 After nearly forty years away from the limelight and refusing most interview requests, Small granted U.S. journalist Tom Graves the first ever in-depth interview in the August 2016 edition of Goldmine.
 Previous interviews were typically short and based on press releases.
 In the interview she discusses fully her early career and the full impact of "My Boy Lollipop".
 She also insisted, against the denials of Rod Stewart, that it was Stewart who played harmonica on "My Boy Lollipop".
 She said she remembered the sessions well and recalls Stewart being asked to play.
 Small also said in 2016 that she had not received any royalties for the single.